cmaestre/arm_scenario_simulator/README.md

 - lights
 - cubes and cylinders

-All these objects can be spawned and deleted directly from python code, allowing you to automate experiment initialization : no need to write one `.world` file for each experiment setup you want, just write a python script to spawn a variable amount of objects at different positions on the table or to reset the setup, etc ...
+All these objects can be spawned and deleted directly from python code, allowing you to automate experiments initialization : no need to write one `.world` file for each experiment setup you want, just write a python script to spawn a variable amount of objects at different positions on the table or to reset the setup, etc ...

 The state of buttons, levers and the table's pocket can also be retrieved easily from python code, and the lights can be switched on/off directly from python as well.
-This enables you to define simple or complex rules relating objects states and lights (e.g, turn on light2 iif this buttonC in pressed).
+This enables you to define simple or complex rules relating objects states and lights (e.g, turn on light2 iif this buttonC in pressed, more examples in the file linked few lines below).

-You can set the color of all these objects in python too.
+You can set the color of all these objects, and get/set their physical state (position and velocity) in python too.

 All this is made possible using the python classes contained in the python [arm_scenario_simulator package](https://bitbucket.org/u2isir/arm_scenario_simulator/src/8d92c844061e778f5237e0dc58fe971463a7594d/src/arm_scenario_simulator/?at=master).